bloominstituteoftechnology/node-db4-guided-solution/README-lesson-plan.md

 There are many animals for one species.
 In a many-to-one relationship, the foreign key goes in the "many" table.
 Thus `species_id`, the foreign key, will link each animal to its species.

 Finally, we will need to link animals and zoos.
 Explore why we cannot have a `zoo_id` in `animals` nor can we have a `animal_id` in `zoos`.
-Instead, we'll need an intermediary table
+Instead, we'll need an intermediary table.

 The naming convention for link tables in table1_table2plural.
 Mention that this type of table does not actually require its own id, but we may opt to add one.
 We'll see why later.